October 14 - 29, 2024, online classes

 Project Work Certificate

-INDUCTION PHASE: textbook study and online platform.
-20-hour online course aimed at the issuance of the Level 3 HACCP Certificate.
+INDUCTION PHASE: study on specific texts and industry content on e-learning platform ; 20-hour online course aimed at issuing Level 3 HACCP Certificate.

 CLASSROOM PHASE.: 12 hours online on the basics of legislation + 20 theoretical hours online in live streaming + 16 hours in-person in Milan